MarkChukwuebuka/qrcode-generator/README.md

-##This app generates QR codes that can be share via whatsapp and gmail
+# This app generates QR codes that can be shared on whatsapo and Gmail